 Rowland Fellows Program

 Edwin Land founded the Rowland Institute of Science in 1980 to foster high-risk, creative research.
-In 2002, we became the Rowland Institute at Harvard when we joined the University with the mission of advancing the careers of junior experimental scientists and engineers.
-In our founder’s tradition, we seek outstanding early-career experimentalists in all fields of science and engineering to establish fully independent research groups.
-We are focused on nurturing future scientific leaders, particularly those who have the potential to establish a ground-breaking research program in their chosen field.
+In 2002, we became the Rowland Institute at Harvard when we joined the University with the mission of advancing the early careers of experimental scientists and engineers.
+In 2024 we moved from our original building to main campus to be closer to collaborators and university resources.
+In our founder’s tradition, we are particularly interested in supporting scholars who have the potential to establish a ground-breaking research program in a field that bridges traditional disciplinary boundaries.
+Previous Rowland Fellows have gone on to extremely successful careers, mostly in academia, but also in industry and as founders of startup companies.

 The benefits of a Rowland Fellowship include:

-• You will be provided with dedicated laboratory space, and ancillary spaces as needed (e.g. cell culture, magnet rooms etc); generous start-up funding for capital equipment, depending on the Fellow’s research program; a yearly budget starting at $225,000 for general operations (lab supplies, travel, etc.) and the hiring of personnel (postdoctoral fellows, postbacs, undergraduates); and, a salary that begins at $89,999 per year with full Harvard benefits.
+- Fellows will be provided with dedicated laboratory space, and ancillary spaces as needed (e.g. cell culture, magnet rooms etc); generous start-up funding for capital equipment, depending on the Fellow’s research program; a yearly budget starting at $225,000 for general operations (lab supplies, travel, etc.) and the hiring of personnel (postdoctoral fellows, postbacs, undergraduates); and, a salary that begins at $89,999 per year with full Harvard benefits.

-• Staff scientists and engineers are available to work directly with Rowland Fellows to design and fabricate new experimental set-ups.
+- Staff scientists and engineers are available to work directly with Rowland Fellows to design and fabricate new experimental set-ups.
 Shared research equipment is available at facilities within the Institute and also throughout Harvard University (e.g. the Center for Nanoscale Systems, and the Bauer Life Science Core Facility).

 The Fellowship lasts up to five years, with a flexible start date; incoming 2026 Rowland Fellows will have start dates September-December 2026.